gosiacodes/Portfolio-Java-Developer/README.md

 # Portfolio Java Developer
-Web portfolio with some of my projects - made under intership (LIA).
+Web portfolio with some of my projects - made during the internship (LIA, 2021).

 https://margareta75.github.io/Portfolio-Java-Developer/